Lilli-K2/ActiveMouse-SFB1315/README.md

 </p>

 - <strong>Heatmap</strong>
-This heatmap allows you to quickly gather the extend of the explored space and easily identify areas of more frequent presence.
+This heatmap allows you to quickly gather the extent of the explored space and easily identify areas of more frequent animal presence.
 </p>
 <kbd>
 <strong>Attention:</strong>
-xxxxxxxxxxxxxx
+If a heatmap seems to be representing a part of your setup, it may be attributed to the animal not yet having explored most of it.
+To counteract this try allowing for a longer recording time.
 </kbd>
 </p>